jensdietrich/se-teaching/asm/README.md

 The agent class is `nz.ac.vuw.jenz.asm.instrumentation.LogFieldWriteAgent`, the actual byte code manipulation is implemented as an ASM visitor in `nz.ac.vuw.jenz.asm.instrumentation.LogFieldWriteVisitor`.

-There are some simple tests that demonstrate this functionality.
-Note that tests may have to be run with Maven (`mvn test`), IDEs may not be able to pick up the surefire configuration.
+There are no unit tests.
+Unit testing agents can be tricky as the JVM needs to be started with the `-javaagent` parameter, and the agent is just to be built.
+There are some approaches to reload classes with an agent, such as the [ea-agentloader](https://mvnrepository.com/artifact/com.ea.agentloader/ea-agent-loader) and [bytebuddy](https://bytebuddy.net/).

 ## Deploying and Using the Agent